Attacking the Spike: On the Transferability and Security of Spiking Neural Networks to Adversarial Examples: SNN Transferability Study

-where $x$ is the original clean example and $t$ is the corresponding correct class label.
+We briefly define how the transferability between different models is measured.
+Consider a white-box attack $A$ on classifier $C_{i}$ which produces adversarial example: ${x_{adv}= A_{C_{i}}(x,t)}$, where $x$ is the original clean example and $t$ is the corresponding correct class label.
 Now consider a second classifier $C_{j}$ independent from classifier $C_{i}$.
 The adversarial example $x_{adv}$ transfers from $C_{i}$ to $C_{j}$ if and only if the original clean example $x$ is correctly identified by $C_{j}$ and $x_{adv}$ is misclassified by $C_{j}$:

 We can further expand Equation~\ref{eq:main} to consider multiple ($n$) adversarial examples: